thobach/MMM-Shelly-Pro-3EM/README.md

 - You need to have a MagicMirror up and running, also a [Shelly PM sensor](https://shelly.cloud/) with a fixed IP.
 - If you want a language other than `en` or `de` please add it under translations.
+- If you want consumption data for a day, enable shelly cloud and add the correct server path, device ID and authorization key to the configuration.

 ## Configuration